North Carolina Music Hall of Fame: History

 The organization was founded in 1994 by businessmen Doug Croft and Joe Carroll.
 Originally located in Thomasville, North Carolina, the group inducted seven people in 1999 and one in 2002.
 Suffering from a lack of space, a historic city jail in Kannapolis, North Carolina, was chosen as the new location.
 Full renovation began in 2008, with the museum completed 7 months later in 2009.

-Much of the renewed interest in the NC Music Hall of Fame was driven by music industry mogul Mike Curb who has ties to Kannapolis and is friends with David Murdock who was building the Kannapolis-based North Carolina Research Campus.
+Much of the renewed interest in the NC Music Hall of Fame was driven by music industry mogul Mike Curb who has ties to Kannapolis and is friends with David H. Murdock who was building the Kannapolis-based North Carolina Research Campus.
 He worked out a deal to lease and renovate the old city jail and police station.
 Curb also has his close friend and North Carolina native, music executive Eddie Ray, become operations director to oversee the day-to-day for the organization.

 Mike Curb and Eddie Ray were both inducted into the Hall in 2009.
 Mike Curb for his contribution and support of the Hall of Fame and Eddie Ray for his lifetime achievement in the music non-performer category.

 In 2012, the organization hosted its third induction ceremony which was open to the public.
 Being held at the Vintage Motor Club Conference & Events Center in nearby Concord, North Carolina allowed the group to sell tickets to the event.